elliohow/fMRI_ROI_Analysis_Tool/README.rst

 <p align="center">
  <img src="docs/example_images/HTML_report.png" width=900>
 </p>

-## Installing / Getting started
-To install all required modules use the following command in the project directory: `pip install -r requirements.txt`.

-To run the GUI version of the fRAT, use `fRAT_GUI.py`.
-It is recommended that the fRAT is first ran using the files in the `example_data` folder to test whether the project dependencies are correctly installed.

-When running fRAT, you will be notified if there is an update available for Nipype; it is recommended that you update this library if possible.

-### Install packages using a virtual environment
-Using virtual environments keeps dependencies required by different projects separate by creating an isolated virtual environment for each project, preventing a number of dependency issues.
-You can install all the dependencies required by the fRAT within a *virtual environment* using `conda`, the `venv` module built-in to python or any other virtual environment package installed on your system.

-For more detailed instructions [see here](docs/Virtual_environments.md).

 ## Running
 The `fRAT.py` or `fRAT_GUI.py` files are used to run the non-GUI or GUI versions of fRAT respectively.
 Configuration